Indiana Dog Breeder Licensing Requirements

 Quick Summary

-License Required Yes (registration)
+License Required Yes (registration required)

 Annual Fee $75 to $500 (based on number of dogs)